-- Three-way tipper (5HN) - 2nd air conditioning compressor
+- 3-way tipper (PR number 5HN) - 2nd air conditioner compressor (PR number 2AB)

 7.3.3 Engine cooling system

 The cooling system, (radiator, radiator grille, air ducts, coolant circuit etc.) is not allowed to be modified as a sufficient flow of cooling air shall be guaranteed.
 Keep the cross-sections of the cooling air intakes clear.
 Warning signs, badges or other trim parts are not allowed to be fitted in the area in front of the radiator.